 - Teach them to limit the amount of food that they put on their plates at coffee hour, buffets, and pot luck dinners.
-Also, it does not hurt older children to get at the back of the line and learn to be ok with what is left.
+Also, it does not hurt older children to get at the back of the line and learn to be content with what is left.

 - Let children eat when they are hungry, but watch out for boredom or emotional eating.

 - Keep celebrations and relate pleasure food with feasting times.
-If we never fast, how can we ever feast?
+If we never fast, how can we feast?

 My goals for this year in the area of fasting are: